davideranieri/davideranieri.github.io/C++ Notes/APC_Les10.md

 ## Construction of a derived object

 `Derived` is really two parts: a `Base` part and a `Derived` part.
-When C++ constructs derived objects, it does so in phases: first, the most-base class (at the top of the inheritance tree) is constructed first; then each child class is constructed in order, until the most-child class (at the bottomof the inheritance tree) in constructed last.
+When C++ constructs derived objects, it does so in phases: first, the most-base class (at the top of the inheritance tree) is constructed first; then each child class is constructed in order, until the most-child class (at the bottom of the inheritance tree) in constructed last.
 So, when we instantiate an instance of `Derived`, first the `Base` portion of `Derived` is constructed (using the `Base` **default constructor**).
 At this point, there are no more derived classes, so we are done.

 [***source***](https://www.learncpp.com/cpp-tutorial/115-inheritance-and-access-specifiers/)